skip to main content

 Delivery-pain-relief-option-nitrous-oxideNitrous oxide use during labor and delivery is a great option for pain relief.
 Nitrous oxide is safe for use for most women, offers minimal side effects, and is also safe for babies with no effect on baby alertness or breastfeeding.

-Moreland OB-GYN is the first medical provider in Southeastern Wisconsin to offer nitrous oxide during labor and is a premiere gynecology and obstetric practice with services in Waukesha, Oconomowoc, Brookfield, Hartland, Sussex, Mukwonago, and Watertown.
+Moreland OB-GYN is the first medical provider in Southeastern Wisconsin to offer nitrous oxide during labor and is a premiere gynecology and obstetric practice with services in Waukesha, Oconomowoc, Brookfield, Sussex, Mukwonago, and Watertown.

 What Is Nitrous Oxide?